Best Things to Do in Le Marais Paris

 Musée Carnevalet - Paris

-Address: 23 rue de Sévigné, Paris 3
+Address: 23 Rue de Sévigné, Paris 3.
+Closed on Mondays.

 TIP: Musée Carnavalet’s courtyards are occupied by Les Jardins de L’Olympe, a beautiful restaurant and ideal meeting place during the summer.
 Book your table in advance through their website (lesjardinsdolympe.com).